-In selected cases, chemotherapy or other radiotherapy treatments or blocking the main artery to the liver (embolisation) may be used to reduce the total amount of tumour cells in the blood circulation.
+In selected cases, chemotherapy or other radiotherapy treatments or blocking the main artery to the liver (embolisation) may be used to reduce the total number of tumour cells in the blood circulation.
 This then controls the excess hormone production and improves symptoms.

 As with all cancers, the main implication of carcinoid tumours is their continued growth and spread, together with the signs and symptoms of too much hormone production.
-Tumour growth usually occurs fairly slowly compared to other cancers.
+Tumour growth usually occurs fairly slowly compared with other cancers.
 It is possible to live for a long time and with a good quality of life with a carcinoid tumour.

 Carcinoid tumours may remain undiagnosed until they eventually spread to other organs, for example, from the small bowel to the liver.

 Sometimes patients with carcinoid syndrome may have a particularly bad attack that can be triggered by drugs or when given some type of anaesthetic.
 This is called a carcinoid crisis and needs specialist management.
 Management of heart valve damage caused by the excess hormones may also need attention and treatment in selected centres.